Higher dimensional Thompson groups have Serre's property FA: Intoduction

 Brin first studied the case of $n=2$ in detail, and showed that $V$ and $2V$ are not isomorphic (\cite{Brin}), $2V$ is simple (\cite{Brin}) and $2V$ is finitely presented (\cite{Brin2005}).
 These properties also hold true for general $nV$.
 The simplicity of $nV$ was shown by Brin later in \cite{Brin2010}.
 Bleak and Lanoue showed $n_1V$ and $n_2V$ are isomorphic if and only if $n_1=n_2$ in \cite{BL}.
 Hennig and Matucci gave a finite presentation for each $nV$ (\cite{HM}).

-In this paper we prove that for each $n$, the number of ends of $nV$ is equal to $1$ and there is a subgroup of $nV$ such that the relative number of ends is $\infty$.
-We also show that $nV$ has the Haagerup property and does not have the structure of a K\"ahler group.
-These are properties related to the number of relative ends of the group.
-These theorems are the generalizations of the corresponding results of Farley~\cite{Farley}, who studied $V$.
+In this paper we prove that for each $n$, $nV$ has property FA.
+This result is the generalization of the corresponding result of Farley~\cite{Farley}, who studied $V$.

-Section~\ref{nV} contains a brief summary of the definition and properties of the higher dimensional Thompson group.
-We have compiled some well-known facts on the number of ends in Section~\ref{ends1}.
-We will look more closely at the relative number of ends in Section~\ref{ends2}.
-Sections~\ref{e(nV)} and \ref{e(nV,H)} are devoted to the proof of main theorems.

-The author wishes to thank her adviser, Takuya Sakasai for his support and insightful discussion throughout the process of writing this paper.
-The author acknowledges Professor Koji Fujiwara for conversations and advice.
-The author acknowledges Professor Matthew G.\ Brin for suggesting related problems.
-The author acknowledges Professor Daniel S.\ Farley for helpful information on higher dimensional Thompson groups.
-The author wishes to thank Dr.\ Tomohiko Ishida for several helpful comments.
-Finally, the author would like to mention that this work was supported by the Program for Leading Graduate Schools, MEXT, Japan.
+I thank my adviser, Takuya Sakasai for his support.
+Koji Fujiwara, Tomohiko Ishida, Tomohiro Fukaya and Masato Mimura gave insightful comments on the result.
+Matthew G.\ Brin and Daniel S.\ Farley gave helpful comments and informed me related problems.
+This work was supported by the Program for Leading Graduate Schools, MEXT, Japan.